CosmasC128/Project-3/README.md

 We used React, CSS and Bootstrap to design our site and utilised components.
 We imported Axios and used React-Router-Dom.

-Below is a screenshot of our matches page with thumbnails of the youtube videos mapped in to create a grid.
+Below is a screenshot of our matches page with thumbnails of the YouTube videos mapped in to create a grid.
 Above the grid is a search bar which we designed using REGEX and a drop down menu of search items that will select based on date added, rating and view amount.

 ![enter image description here](https://github.com/CosmasC128/Project-3/blob/development/ReadMe%20sources/MatchSearch.png?raw=true)